There are four options available to you to satisfy this requirement:

 A list of events should be submitted together with dates of each attended and times being claimed for each

-Credits can be achieved by completing standard modules Workshop I, II and/or III
+Credits can be achieved by completing standard modules Workshop I, Workshop II and/or Workshop III

 Each of these modules comprises a series of “hands on” PBL projects, designed as learning experiences that involve interaction with the real world.
 (This approach is based upon tried and proven learning approaches that originated in American universities but are now widely used and respected by academia throughout many countries).
 See the web site or handbook for more detail.